TurtleEngr/libre-bib/.github/ISSUE_TEMPLATE/documentation.md

 ---

-Is this a bug, typo, confusing text, other documentation suggestions.
+Is this a bug, typo, confusing text, other documentation suggestions?